Skip to main content

 How does it work ?

-Operators are containerized programs that is running inside the Kubernetes cluster.
-The operator is plugged in the Kubernetes API and it watches the creation of resources, then when a new resource is detected it creates the containers and passes them their role, master’s ip/port (usually through environment variables), for example with the Jax-Operator:
+Operators are containerized programs that are running inside the Kubernetes cluster.
+The operator is plugged in the Kubernetes API and it watches the creation of resources, then when a new resource is detected it creates the containers and passes them their role which is either just a worker or Master (in case of XGBoost and Pytorch), Coordinator (in case of JAX) or Head (in case of KubeRay).
+Also what is passed is the ip/port (usually through environment variables), for example with the Jax-Operator:

 • Jax-Operator detects a new jaxjob with 3 desired replicas